Journal of Information Ethics

 About The Publication:

 “JIE publishes columns, articles and reviews that deal with the production, dissemination, storage and retrieval of information in an ethical context.”
 75% freelance.
 Welcomes new writers.
 Biannual.
 Pays on publication.
-Publishes ms within two years.
+Publishes ms within two years of acceptance.
 Responds within one week.
-Buys one-time rights.
-No reprints.
 Sample copy available by email.
 Subscription $40, $55 foreign.
+Guidelines online

 Current Needs: